Classic Cols of the Southern Alps

 Day 7: Departure day

-All good things have to come to an end.
-We offer transfers at various times during the day to Nice airport (20min) at specified times.
+Sadly, all good things must come to an end!
+We offer transfers at set times during the day to Nice (NCE) airport (20min).